hapax/hapax.github.io/assets/chuzenji.md

 Long abandoned, it now offers little more than a dereliction of weeds, rust, and lace curtains that Hideo Nakata might approve of.
-The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden own.
+The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden owl.
-The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs with eyes as big as saucers that the old Danish soldier could summon with a tinderbox.
-The toad would be more at home beneath a well than the carpark of a teppenyaki joint.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />
 </div>
 </figure>

+The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs with eyes as big as saucers that the old Danish soldier could summon with a tinderbox.
+The toad would be more at home beneath a well than the carpark of a teppenyaki joint.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake12.png" />